David Postlethwait always wanted to build a first-rate, lighted par-3 golf course.

 With the success of off-course golf experiences such as Topgolf and Drive Shack proving that golfers enjoy playing under the lights and will pay a premium for night-time entertainment, we may be at the start of a golden age for golf after dark.

-Why such lighted courses haven’t gained greater traction is understandable for several reasons.
+The planned Topgolf facility in El Segundo is an interesting step, but why such lighted courses haven’t gained greater traction is understandable for several reasons.

 For starters, it’s expensive to install and run lights.
 Staff costs increase when you keep a course open later.
 Many communities have light ordinances or zoning restrictions that regulate usage after dark.
 In certain parts of the country, the weather makes night golf a non-starter.
 It’s also tricky to schedule maintenance work when the course is practically always in use.
 And perhaps most importantly for their financial feasibility, many locations lack the critical mass of golfers to justify remaining open after hours.